This post has already been read 3652 times!

 We believe our industry can do better when it comes to supply chain performance.

-Vizient has partnered with One Network Enterprises to offer a resilience solution designed for every provider and every supplier in the healthcare industry – from medicines to medical supplies, PPE equipment to food services.
+One Network Enterprises offers a resilience solution designed for every provider and every supplier in the healthcare industry – from medicines to medical supplies, PPE equipment to food services.

-“Members will be able to make better purchasing decisions that will reduce the impact of demand spikes and supply shortages, and will improve the overall service level and financial performance of the supply chain.” -Stephen Downey, Vizient Click To Tweet
+“With real-time visibility to inventory, orders and shipments, across all nodes and tiers, organizations can make better decisions that mitigate demand spikes and supply shortages, and improve the overall service level and financial performance of the… Click To Tweet

 What Does a Resilient Healthcare Supply Chain Look Like?